Information Design & Strategy

 SLALOM CONSULTING June 2015 – Present

 Slalom helps companies solve business problems and build for the future, with solutions spanning business advisory, customer experience, technology, and analytics.
+We have 5500+ consultants in 25 markets across the U.S., U.K. and Canada.

 I currently work as a UX Designer in the Experience Design (XD) group at Slalom.
 I deliver UX solutions to a wide range of clients, from startups to industry leaders.
 Whether the project is mobile, web, or even a non-digital experience, I use my eclectic set of skills to solve complex problems and deliver better experiences for businesses and their users.